applicaster/developer.applicaster.com/content/morpheus_developer_documentation/morpheus_developer_documentation.md

 [APAnalyticsManager trackEvent:@"Article Read" withParameters:analyticsDictionary];

 ## Capture Event Duration:
 A developer can also add the dimension of time to any Event that s/he tracks.
 Morpheus will automatically record the duration of the Event, which enables analysts to run analysis on characteristics like average duration for an Event overall, by session and by user.
+This is useful for events like "Play VOD Item" or "Feed Session"
 You can capture Event duration (along with the Event and its properties) with a single log following this pattern:
 ### Android:
 // Capture author info & user status